Advanced 3D Animation and Multimedia

 IV.
 Learning Objectives

-F. To use the modeling and animation thought process to construct images.
+- Use the modeling and animation thought process to create animated productions.

 • plagiarism (turning in work not written by you, or lacking proper citation),